Cord Blood Myths & Facts by the Cord Blood Association counters conjecture with the evidence that could save lives

 ‘Cord Blood Myths and Facts’ by the Cord Blood Association (CBA) offers a useful guide to the accuracy of popularly held views about cord blood banking.
 Through their piece, the CBA hopes to counter some of the conjecture heard by health professionals with medical fact.

-Here are 20 myths that can get in the way of cord blood banking and treatment; 20 facts that could save your life:
+Here are 20 myths that can get in the way of cord blood banking and treatment and 20 facts:

 20 Cord blood myths and facts

 1. Myth: Cord blood is a medical waste that has no value.

 Fact: A baby’s umbilical cord contains blood-forming stem cells that, when transplanted, can rebuild the bone marrow and immune system and save the life of a patient with a serious blood disease such as leukaemia, lymphoma or sickle cell disease.
 Infusion of these cells can also treat patients with inherited genetic disorders, bone marrow failure or inherited immune deficiencies.